VIPTankz/RLFromTheGround/README.md

 # RLFromTheGround
-Testing Reinforcement Learning on Atari-5 10M, from the beginning
+Testing Reinforcement Learning on Atari-5 for RAM environments, from the beginning